HardenedBSD/gitlab-wiki/Home.md

 1. Non-Cross-DSO CFI in base
 1. Non-Cross-DSO CFI available in ports
 1. Retpoline applied to base and ports
+1. Variable auto-init applied to base and ports
+1. Link-Time Optimizations (LTO) applied to both apps and libs

 # Generic Kernel Options